 Other than hair loss, many women also experience drastic mood swings, anxiety, and depression during this time.
 They may also experience trouble sleeping.
 It can also cause urinary incontinence.
 The drop in oestrogen levels increases bone loss, so bone and muscle weakness are also common.

-Post-menopausal women might also have to deal with high cholesterol levels and an increased risk of heart diseases.
+Post-menopausal women might also have to deal with high cholesterol levels and an increased risk of heart disease.
 That’s why in some cases, women consider getting menopausal hormone therapy as it can offset the unpleasant effects of ageing on their bodies.

 How Quickly Does HRT Work?